 3. Snow Monkey (Macaca fuscata)

-Snow monkeys, also known as Japanese macaques, are another widely recognized species of monkey that may be found all throughout the Japanese islands of Kyushu, Shikoku, and Honshu.
-These hairy monkeys have pink faces with astonishingly human-like features and a thick coat of tan-colored fur.
 They choose to reside in some of Japan’s coldest locales, where they seek out thermal springs to stay warm.
-In fact, they can frequently be seen congregating in numbers in the thermal baths that Japan’s geothermal activity heats.
+They can frequently be seen congregating in numbers in the thermal baths that Japan’s geothermal activity heats.
 Additionally, snow monkeys have a reputation for being quite friendly.
 They reside in social groupings where specific behaviors, like making snowballs for amusement, are passed down from one generation to the next.

 4. Proboscis Monkey (Nasalis larvatus)